-As classrooms gain more and more diverse students, teachers need assistance in meeting these students' needs.
-Using co-teaching models is a common instructional approach employed by many schools to provide that assistance.
+As classrooms gain more and more diverse students, teachers need assistance in meeting these students’ needs.
+Using co-teaching models is a common instructional approach employed by many schools to provide that assistance and improve education for students.

 Furthermore, the Individuals with Disabilities Education Act (IDEA) requires that students with disabilities have a free and appropriate public education (FAPE) on a continuum of placement options in the least restrictive environment (LRE) with the general education classroom as the first setting considered.
-Co-teaching models are a solution that can help schools meet the IDEA requirement, and studies show that all students benefit from having more than one teacher in the classroom, both of whom fully share the leadership responsibilities of being a teacher (King-Sears & Strogilos, 2020).
+Co-teaching models are a solution that can help schools meet the IDEA requirement, and education studies show that all students benefit from having more than one teacher in the classroom.
+Both of whom fully share the leadership responsibilities of being a teacher.

 What is co-teaching?